 - Social media platforms such as Facebook and Instagram

 - Networking through business meets

 7. Enhance Your Skills And Knowledge And Be Indispensable

 Continuing education on fitness will keep your certification current and will let you stay updated on the latest developments in fitness, health and weight management.
-Yearly health conference, fitness and health magazines, convention programs and courses are some of the means of enhancing your skills further.
+(1) Yearly health conferences, fitness and health magazines, convention programs and courses are some of the means of enhancing your skills further.